Matt Pectol Matt Pectol

 Calf Creek Falls

-My friend and I decided to spend the night at Escalante National Park.
+My friend and I decided to spend the night in Grand Staircase-Escalante National Monument.
 While there, I was inspired to paint "Calf Creek Falls".
 We spent some time exploring the park and discovered the hike to Calf Creek Lower Falls.
 We decided to hike to the falls with no expectations, but we knew it was not going to be disappointing because everything in Escalante had been remarkable so far.
 When I first saw the waterfall, it took my breath away.
 We spent a lot of time walking around, looking at the falls from different angles and taking in the scenery.
 We ended up lying on the sand by the pool of water, watching the waterfall cascade into the pool, while we basked in the sun.

 After spending time admiring the waterfall, I felt the need to capture it on canvas.
 I wanted to express how massive the falls are and the different colors displayed on the walls of the canyon with the moss and sediment formations.
 The moss was luscious green and it contrasted with the orange and red tones of the canyon.
 I also wanted to show how the movement of the canyon complemented the waterfall as the water fell.
 It was important for me to express, through painting, how nature can create a balance of movement and color.